 - Technical DifficultyThis is the average user-submitted rating on the technical difficulty of this route.
 In general, green is beginner, blue is intermediate, black is advanced/most difficult and double-black is expert-only.
 It is recommended that users build up to black and double-black routes.

-This trail may not be quite as “epic” as those that hike way down the river, but nonetheless the steep climbing is easily worth the fantastic views of the eastern section of the Grand Canyon – and it’s typically less crowded, too!
+The Grandview Trail may not be quite as “epic” as those that hike way down to the river, but nonetheless the steep climbing is easily worth the fantastic views of the eastern section of the Grand Canyon – and it’s typically less crowded, too!

-The trail begins to descend to the right of the scenic viewpoint.
+The Grandview Trail begins to descend to the right of the scenic viewpoint.
 For the first few switchbacks it will most likely be relatively crowded — typically by people with tripods trying to get a better shot.
 By the third or fourth switchback, however, the crowds really die down.
-This trail is far less travelled that the Bright Angel of Kaibab.
+This trail is far less travelled than the Bright Angel orthe Kaibab trail.

 Once considered to be the best way down to the river, the path now has a few scary sections.
 There are several spots with steep, unguarded cliffs right beside the trail.
 Coupled with the trail’s steepness and the slick cobblestones that it’s composed of, this hike may be a bit precarious for some.

 You will switchback down the face of the canyon for a few hundred meters, then veer right and go around a few points.
-These all offer fantastic views nearly to the Colorado River.
+These all offer fantastic views almost all the way to the Colorado River.